stijnvermeeren-swisstopo/label-studio-ml-backend/README.md

 The `stratigraphy-ml-backend` needs the original pdf files used for the stratigraphy algorithm.
 Create a directory containing the files and add it in the `docker-compose.yml` for the service `stratigraphy-ml-backend`.

-The `tesseract` service requires the png files of the extracted layers from the stratigraphy algorithm.
-Place the corresponding files in a directory and mount it in the `docker-compose.yml` for the `tesseract` service.
+The `text-extractor` service requires the png files of the extracted layers from the stratigraphy algorithm.
+Place the corresponding files in a directory and mount it in the `docker-compose.yml` for the `text-extractor` service.

 ### 3. Run the services
 Run `docker-compose build` and `docker-compose up` to run both services.
 Two endpoints will be created.
-The `stratigraphy-ml-backend` will listen on port `9090` and `tesseract` will listen on port `9095`.
+The `stratigraphy-ml-backend` will listen on port `9090` and `text-extractor` will listen on port `9095`.
 You can now go to your label-studio front end and add the ML Backends in the UI.
 Note: You will have to find the IP adress of the docker containers first.
 You can find them in the logs.
 If you run them locally, it is your localhost.

 ## Extend / Adjust the Backend